GRCLP1006 - Greece Cyclades

 Arrival in Athens/Piraeus

 Arrival to the Athens airport.
-Transfer to the hotel (not included, around 40 min).
+Transfer to the hotel (not included, around 40 min, private transfer available on request).
 Check-in at hotel in Piraeus.
-You must collect your ferry tickets when you arrive or early the next day.
+Depending on your arrival time, you can collect your ferry tickets either upon arrival or the next morning.

 Accommodation